uviclibraries/podcasting/recording-audio.md

 ## Record your first podcast

-Assuming that you are happy with your audio levels and quality, **you can now record your first podcast**.
+Assuming that you are happy with your audio levels and quality, **you can now record your first podcast** <span style='font-size:20px;'>&#127908;</span>

 > NOTE: if you are doing the in-person this workshop, there may be a lot of background noise.
 This noise is not ideal, but for the purposes of this workshop, it is fine.

->
-> At this phase of the workshop, we want you to **record between 2 and 5 minutes of audio** for you to edit in the next step.
+At this phase of the workshop, we want you to **record between 2 and 5 minutes of audio** for you to edit in the next step.

 Do your best and have fun being a podcast host!